Imply Manager security

 Enabling TLS connectivity

-This ca.crt should be trusted/installed in browsers connecting to the manager or Druid so that they can be validated and the https:// scheme used for all web requests.
+This ca.crt should be trusted/installed in browsers connecting to Imply Manager or Druid so that they can be validated and the https://

-TLS 1.0 and 1.1 are deprecated for use with any Imply user interface, including browser-based UIs, such as Pivot or the Imply Manager, or APIs.
+TLS 1.0 and 1.1 are deprecated for use with any Imply user interface, including browser-based UIs, such as Pivot or Imply Manager, or APIs.
 If you use a supported browser to access Imply user interfaces, you should not be impacted by this change, since they use later protocols exclusively.

 However, if you have tools or other types of client software that access Imply APIs, you should verify that they use TLS 1.2 or later.